Trip to San Francisco in the Mosh Pit at Troye Sivan's Concert

 Two Hour Drive to San Francisco

 I insisted that I go to the concert with my daughter because she is only 16, and this is her first concert.
 When I was her age, I remember concerts being insecure and kind of shaky, so I didn’t want her to go without me.
-So, we bought our tickets right way.
+So, we bought our tickets right when we arrived.
 They were only $34.00 each, general seating, not bad.

 We had roughly a 2-hour drive to San Francisco on a Sunday afternoon.
 The concert started at 7:30 with doors opening at 6:30 at the Billy Graham Civic Auditorium in the heart of San Francisco.
-Even though it had been raining all day, my daughter wanted to get in line as soon as possible because she wanted to be one of the first people in the auditorium to get as close as possible to Troye on stage.
+Even though it had been raining all day, my daughter wanted to get in line as soon as possible because she wanted to be one of the first people in the auditorium and get as close as possible to Troye on stage.

 The Grove Looked So Inviting

-I went back to the car because I spied a nice restaurant near where we parked.
+I went back to the car because I spied a nice restaurant called The Grove where we parked.
 The Grove looked so inviting.
-I am so glad I walked into this restaurant because the service friendly and food was delicious.
+I am so glad I walked into this restaurant because the friendly service and the food were delicious.
 It was also healthy.
 I ordered their Berkeley Row salad and Veggie Lasagna with two containers, so I could take food to my daughter.
 I figured we would split the meal.
 I eat inside, and she eats in line.
 I ordered a glass of their house red, which went down smooth and warmed my palate for a great meal.
 While ordering, I did spy some awesome cookies but kept to the just the meal – more about those cookies later

 Troye's Personal Video Blog Before His Performance